-Drought is another major climatic impact-driver for semi-arid areas, imposing major challenges on agriculture given existing water availability constraints (Kusunose and Lybbert, 2014; Barlow et al., 2016; Otto et al., 2018).
-Over the period 1961-2013, the annual area of drylands in drought has increased, on average by slightly more than 1% per year, with large interannual variability (Olsson et al., 2019).
-In general, droughts have increased in several arid and semi-arid areas over the last decades (medium confidence), and are likely to increase in the future as indicated by a number of indices calculated from climate (Liu et al., 2018b; Zkhiri et al., 2019; Coppola et al., 2021b; Driouech et al., 2021; see also Figure 12.4j-l).
+Drought is another major climatic impact-driver for semi-arid areas, imposing major challenges on agriculture given existing water availability constraints (Kusunose and Lybbert, 2014; Barlow et al., 2016; Wolski et al., 2018).
+Over the period 1961-2013, the annual area of drylands in drought has increased, on average by slightly more than 1% per year, with large inter-annual variability (Olsson et al., 2019).
+In general, droughts have increased in several arid and semi-arid areas over the last decades (medium confidence), and are likely to increase in the future as indicated by a number of indices calculated from climate (Liu et al., 2018b; Zkhiri et al., 2019; Coppola et al., 2021b; Driouech et al., 2021)(see also Figure 12.4j-l).

-Deserts and semi-arid areas are prone to dust storms, which can drive impacts on health and several other sectors (X. Zhang et al., 2016; Tong et al., 2017).
-The SRCCL indicated that the evolution of dust under climate change is uncertain (Mirzabaev et al., 2019), and there is a lack of evidence and agreement of a change in their frequency or intensity so far in most regions (Sections 12.4.1-12.4.9).
-Model projections of future changes in dust are hindered by the uncertainties in future regional wind and precipitation as the climate warms (Evan et al., 2016); in the effect of CO2 fertilization on source extent (Huang et al., 2017); and in the impact of human activities upon the land surface (Ginoux et al., 2012; see Chapter 10).
-Projected trends in dust storms and dust loads in deserts and semi-arid areas vary from region to region.
-Dust loadings are expected to decrease over most of the Sahara and Sahel (low confidence) (Section 12.4.1), increase over Mexico and the south-west USA (medium confidence) (Section 12.4.6), and there is low confidence of a future trend due to climate change in other continents (Sections 12.4.2-12.4.5).
+Deserts and semi-arid areas are prone to dust storms, which can drive impacts on health and several other sectors (Zhang et al., 2016b; Tong et al., 2017).
+SRCCL indicated that the evolution of dust under climate change is uncertain (Mirzabaev et al., 2019), and there is a lack of evidence and agreement of a change in their frequency or intensity so far in most regions (Sections 12.4.1-12.4.9).
+Model projections of future changes in dust are hindered by the uncertainties in future regional wind and precipitation as the climate warms (Evan et al., 2016), in the effect of CO_2 fertilization on source extent (Huang et al., 2017), and in the impact of human activities upon the land surface (Ginoux et al., 2012) (see Chapter 10).
+Projected trends on dust storms and dust loads in deserts and semi-arid areas vary from region to region.
+Dust loadings are expected to decrease over most of the Sahara and Sahel (low confidence) (Section 12.4.1), increase over Mexico and Southwestern U.S. (medium confidence) (Section 12.4.6), and there is low confidence of a future trend due to climate change in other continents (Sections 12.4.2-12.4.5).

 In conclusion, desert and semi-arid areas are strongly affected by climatic impact-drivers such as extreme heat, drought and dust storms.
-Heat hazards are very likely increasing in all future climate scenarios, but uncertainty remains regarding any broadly consistent future changes in other climatic impact-drivers for deserts and semi-arid regions.
+Heat hazards are very likely increasing in all future climate scenarios, but broadly consistent desert and semi-arid region changes for other climatic impact-drivers' future evolution remains uncertain.